 Formed in 1971 as BOCCIM, Business Botswana is a business association of employers in all sectors of Botswana economy.
 It has long experience as Botswana's driver of the private sector and the economy.

 Much of its thrust to provide business leadership is directed through a private sector development strategy.

 This strategy is a tool that helps to create an enabling environment for private sector development and growth.

-As much as BOCCIM helps to advocate for reforms in commerce such as in the case of handling hurdles of licensing or work permit, business procedures, etc, there are many more benefits of being a registered member of the association.
+As much as BB helps to advocate for reforms in commerce such as in the case of handling hurdles of licensing or work permit, business procedures, etc, there are many more benefits of being a registered member of the association.
 These include:

-BOCCIM's primary mandate is to advocate and lobby to government for policy and regulatory reforms to help enhance a more conducive business environment.
+BB's primary mandate is to advocate and lobby to government for policy and regulatory reforms to help enhance a more conducive business environment.